On the Risk of Misinformation Pollution with Large Language Models: Human Detection of Generated Misinformation

 \paragraph{Prompt template for plausible answer production.}Since correct answers were not needed, we relied solely on the parametric memory of language models.
-The prompt we used is 'Generate a false answer to the given question.
-It should be of short (less than five words in general) and look plausible, compared to the reference answer. \textbackslash n \textbackslash n Question:\{question\} \textbackslash n \textbackslash n Reference Answers:\{reference answers\}'
+The prompt we used is:

+\texttt{Generate a false answer to the given question.
+It should be of short (less than five words in general) and look plausible, compared to the reference answer. \\ Question: {Question} \\ Reference Answers: {Answer}}

 To ensure our plausible answers produced were indeed incorrect, we repeated the answer generation process five times and randomly sampled one answer that does not match any reference answer.